 • Frontier Communications — Best for Cheap Internet

 • Comcast Xfinity — Fastest Top Speed

 Here are some things you might not have known about your internet speed.

-The fastest Internet connection can be achieved by plugging in to your router with an Ethernet cord.
-This is the only way to get a gigabit or faster speed, but it requires that you stay near the router and have an available port on it.
-Wi-Fi connections can also achieve high speeds if they are close enough to the router, but they don't offer any advantage over wired connections when they're not connected.
+The fastest Internet connection can be achieved by plugging into your router with an Ethernet cord.
+That is the only way to get a gigabit or quicker speed, but it requires you to stay near the router and have an available port.
+Wi-Fi connections can also achieve high rates if they are close enough to the router, but they don't offer any advantage over wired connections when they're not connected.